Eat less. Move more.

 In this study, researchers took participants of a healthy weight and had them eat excess calories until they gained an extra 10% of their original body weight.
 They found that the number of calories the participant’s bodies burned performing basic bodily functions increased by 500 calories after the weight gain.

-Researchers then took the same participants and decreased their body weight to 10% lower than their original body weight.
+Researchers then had the same participants lose 10% of their original body weight.
 The bodies of the participants responded by requiring 300 fewer calories than their baseline each day.
 Or, 800 calories less than when they gained weight.

 Notice how the number of required calories quickly adjusts itself to whatever body weight the participant is at.
 If you’ve gained weight, you use more calories.
 If you’ve lost weight, you use fewer calories.

 Let’s say you want to lose weight.
 So, you go on a diet that cuts your calories by 500 each day.
 When you start, you’ll likely feel hungry throughout the day and a great deal of fatigue – especially during your workouts.
 But, you persevere!
 The first couple of weeks, you lose almost a pound each week.
 But then your body adapts.
 Weight loss stops.
 But you’re still tired and hungry!

 You see, cutting calories is a stress to your body.
 And your body loves to maintain homeostasis.
 To combat the stress of low calories, your body simply reduces the amount of calories it needs.